sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/interactive_shell.rst

 For help on a Sage command, ``cmd``, in the notebook browser box, type ``cmd?`` and now hit ``<esc>`` (not ``<shift-enter>``).

+For help on the keyboard shortcuts available in the notebook interface, click on the ``Help`` link.

 ..
 [Py] The Python language http://www.python.org/ , Reference Manual http://docs.python.org/ref/ref.html